adityasz/marimow/README.md

   x = np.array([1, 2, 3])  # comments are preserved

-  # %% everything after the cell separator is ignored
+  # %% everything after the cell delimiter is ignored

   print(x)
   ```